 By Galen Soller/Kenneth Stoller, M.D.

 Galen Stoller was 16 years old and preparing for a hopeful future as an actor on Broadway.
-But in 2007, Galen’s life would be cut short when a train hit is car killing him instantly.
+But in 2007, Galen’s life would be cut short when a train hit his car, killing him instantly.
 Galen’s father is both a physician and a spiritualist, and unusual combination that would later facilitate communication between father and son.
 The result of those conversations is recorded in this book.
 Galen’s afterlife is fascinating.
 We see him struggle to deal with his initial loneliness, then begin to learn about his new environment.
 He meets beings from other dimensions, saves his father’s life, becomes friends with his brother from a past life, and more.
 Each person will have to decide for themselves if they believe Ken Stoller was really in contact with his son and I feel the book is worth a read to find out.
 Related: Find out more about Galen’s story in my post: The Afterlife of an American Teenager: Galen Stoller’s Story and this post: Passing On: Transition Stories, Part VII

 Life Chapters: Extraordinary Afterlife of People You Never Heard Of